 A slight variation to the traditional style, gravity bongs use the force of gravity to push smoke into your lungs.

 The average gravity bong is homemade and can be made from a wide variety of materials.
-A simple gravity bong can be made with tinfoil and a soda bottle.
+A simple gravity or silicone bong can be made with tinfoil and a soda bottle.
 A quick Google search will return plenty of options.
 My personal favorite is the one-hit wonder made from a five-gallon bucket and a water jug, but I have to admit it is a bit overkill.
 Otherwise, pick up a pre-made grav bong like the Bukket Pipe Gravity Bong.
 Sometimes it’s nice having something that doesn’t require assembly.

 Gravity bongs differ from other bongs in that the chamber changes size as you milk it.
 After filling the base with water, start with the chamber closed (using gravity).
 As you heat the bowl, expand the chamber by lifting it slowly against gravity.
 This will pull the heat through the bowl, filling the chamber with milky smoke.
 Once your chamber is full, pull the bowl, exposing the mouthpiece.
 Let gravity do the work, dropping the top of your grav bong back into the water, compressing the chamber and forcing all that smoke into your lungs.
 While gravity bongs are a bit of work for everyday use, it’s a fun experience that all dry herb enthusiasts will enjoy.